 Have you always wanted to take advantage of Amazon’s great deals and awesome selection of merchandise but didn’t because you don’t feel comfortable with using your credit or debit card to shop online?

-Well, truth be told, there are actually a couple of easy ways to shop at Amazon without having to give use a your card!
+Well, truth be told, there are actually a couple of easy ways to shop at Amazon without having to give them your card info.

 In fact, I wrote a post a while back that explains how to buy Amazon gift cards locally and use them to shop at the Amazon website.

-And now there’s an even easier way to shop online at Amazon without having to use a credit card: Now you can pay with cash!
+Well there’s another way to shop online at Amazon without having to use a credit card: Pay with cash!

 Yes, you read that correctly.
-You can now shop at the world’s largest online retailer and pay cash for your purchases!
+You can actually shop at the world’s largest online retailer and pay cash for your purchases!
 Here’s how:

 1 – Log into your Amazon account (or open one if you don’t already have one) and then visit the Amazon Cash page.

 2 – Click the yellow Get your barcode button.

 3 – Choose whether you want to print the barcode with your own printer or scan it with your smartphone by clicking the button that corresponds to your choice.